GLOBAL MARKETS-Stocks falter as virus outbreaks fan global recovery fears

 Japan's core consumer prices rose 0.2% in June from a year earlier to mark the fastest annual pace in over a year, driven largely by higher energy costs, a sign the impact of global commodity inflation was gradually broadening.

-(Reporting by Kane Wu in Hong Kong; additional reporting by Andrew Galbraith in Shanghai Editing by Shri Navaratnam)
+(Reporting by Kane Wu in Hong Kong; additional reporting by Andrew Galbraith in Shanghai Editing by Shri Navaratnam and Michael Perry)